salma-emara/aps105-book/README.md

 1- Open the .toml file of the quiz you want to edit and make the desired changes.

-2- In your terminal, execute the following command.
+2- In your terminal, go to `aps105-book` directory and execute the following command.

 ```
-node toml_to_js_convertor.js
+node ./textbook/_static/toml_to_js_convertor.js
 ```